 Most of the BG120 and Marathon mushers will stop here for perhaps 4 hours to feed and rest their dogs, but occasionally a dog team is so amped up for the race the musher will just give them a snack and continue on to the next checkpoint.
-Teams that stay can be seen lined up next to their dog truck resting on straw and eating before the sleep.
+During warmer races, mushers may want to rest their team not because they are tired but just to keep them from running during the heat of the day.
+Teams that stay can be seen lined up next to their dog truck resting on straw and eating before they sleep.

 The checkpoint is set up in what is basically a gravel pit, so there won’t be much in the way of amenities here – just portable toilets and no accessible building – Two Harbors is just 10 minutes away with great pie, coffee, and anything else you may need.
 There is limited parking nearby, and overflow parking on the road if it gets crowded.